-The basic interface with built-in temperature and humidity sensor (humidity measurement is optional and occurs depending on the chosen configuration).
+The basic interface with built-in temperature sensor.

-- HMI Basic also has a built-in clock with support for time schedules. - LCD display: Indicates the actual temperature in the room or on the main control sensor and the selected setpoint, operating mode, fan speed, time and day of the week. - On / off button. : Switch between ON / OFF status. (forces the control panel to stop or enables selection of the operating mode) - · Fan button: Setting the fan speed - Clock button: Entering the Auto mode.
+- HMI Basic also has a built-in clock with support for time schedules. - LCD display: Indicates the actual temperature in the room or on the main control sensor and the selected setpoint, operating mode, fan speed, time and day of the week. - On / off button. : Switch between ON / OFF status. (forces the control panel to stop or enables selection of the operating mode) - Fan button: Setting the fan speed - Clock button: Entering the Auto mode.
 The driver will work according to the schedule from the Calendar settings. - Attention!
 There are two options for the calendar program.
-Details in the chapters on the Calendar and Service menu. - Rotary button: Change of settings by turning, accepting new values - by pressing.
+Details in the chapters on the Calendar and Service menu. - Rotary button: Change of settings by turning, accepting new values by pressing.